Frequently Asked Questions

 Any Tips on What Else to Bring?

 The site is well lit, but if you are camping, a head torch or flashlight is always helpful for navigating at night.
-If you’re staying in one of the accommodation blocks, bring a couple of towels and maybe an extra pillow for more comfort.
+If you’re staying in one of the accommodation blocks, bring a couple of towels and an extra pillow for more comfort.

 A thermos cup is always a great idea for keeping drinks warm between sessions, and if you’re camping, a hot water bottle can make chilly nights much cozier.

-We recommend bringing wet weather gear, including a waterproof jacket, umbrella, and suitable footwear, just in case—it rains about every third year, so let’s hope 2025 is a dry one!
+We recommend bringing wet weather gear, including a waterproof jacket, umbrella, and suitable footwear, just in case—it rains about every third year, so let’s hope 2026 is a dry one!

 Here are a few more useful items you might want to pack: